 GM 1.5 Turbo Engine Problems

-Oil pressure is important to gauge the flow of oil into the engine, which affects lubrication as well as cooling.
-Generally, most of us needn’t have to worry about oil pressure.
-That is unless you’re a victim of GM 1.5 turbo engine problems.
+Oil pressure gauges the flow of oil into the engine, which affects lubrication as well as cooling.
+Generally, most of us don’t have to worry about oil pressure.
+That is, unless you have a GM 1.5 turbo engine.
 They tend to have a habit of never keeping oil pressure at an even level.
 Sometimes, it might not have enough pressure, or at other times, far too much of it.

-Just for context, here’s an excerpt from our guide on low oil pressures, to see how much PSI is too low or high for a typical car engine:
+Just for context, here’s what varying oil pressures denote, to see how much PSI is too low or high for a typical car engine:

 • 20-30 PSI (oil pressure while idling)